Advanced Vocab Words - Set 8 Flashcards

 68

-# Fill in the blank with the most appropriate vocabulary word.
-There was no \_\_\_\_\_\_ between the players after the game. ## Footnote *Hint: The word starts with 'r'.*
+# Fill in the blank: There was no \_\_\_\_\_\_ between the players after the game. ## Footnote ***Hint:*** *Starts with "r" and means "deep-seated bitterness".*

 rancor ## Footnote *rancor (**rang**-kur)* n. a feeling of deep and bitter anger